SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Related Work

-Grounding object references to 3D scenes has been explored more extensively by various methods since the introduction of benchmarks specific to the task, including BUTD-DETR \cite{jain2022bottom}, MVT \cite{huang2022multi}, ViL3DRel \cite{chen2020scanrefer}, 3D-VisTA \cite{zhu20233d}, NS3D \cite{hsu2023ns3d}, GPS trained on SceneVerse \cite{jia2024sceneverse}, and Transcrib3D \cite{fang2024transcrib3d}.
-While the majority of methods utilize fusion of multi-modal information in a large transformer model \cite{jain2022bottom, huang2022multi, chen2020scanrefer, zhu20233d, jia2024sceneverse}, more recent methods have leveraged neuro-symbolic frameworks \cite{hsu2023ns3d} and LLMs \cite{fang2024transcrib3d} to effectively reason about spatial relations.
-Utilizing the reasoning capabilities of LLMs in the text domain, Transcrib3D achieves overall accuracies of 70.2\% on Nr3D and 98.4\% on Sr3D, outperforming all previous methods after skipping statements that do not contain the target object or were answered incorrectly by human annotators.
-To achieve this, Transcrib3D relies on iterative code generation and fine-tuning on incorrect answers with self-reasoned corrections.
-While significant progress in grounding accuracy has been made, the complex spatial reasoning in the Nr3D dataset, especially statements that involve egocentric view-point, continue to pose a challenge, especially for zero-shot methods \cite{xu2024vlm, yuan2024visual, yuan2024solving}.
-We aim to address this gap with our method by combining structured heuristics with the sequential reasoning capabilities of LLMs.
+Grounding object references to 3D scenes has been explored more extensively by various methods since the introduction of benchmarks specific to the task.
+Approaches to this task include end-to-end models like BUTD-DETR \cite{jain2022bottom}, MVT \cite{huang2022multi}, ViL3DRel \cite{chen2022language}, 3D-VisTA \cite{zhu20233d}, and GPS trained on SceneVerse \cite{jia2024sceneverse}, which fuse multi-modal information in large transformer models and are trained and fine-tuned directly on referential grounding benchmarks.
+More recent methods decompose the task, leveraging neuro-symbolic frameworks like NS3D \cite{hsu2023ns3d}, and LLMs and VLMs in a zero-shot manner to effectively reason about spatial relations like ZSVG3D \cite{yuan2024visual}, VLM-Grounder \cite{xu2024vlm}, CSVG \cite{yuan2024solving}, and Transcrib3D \cite{fang2024transcrib3d}.
+Utilizing the reasoning capabilities of LLMs in the text domain, Transcrib3D achieves overall accuracies of 70.2\% and 98.4\% respectively on subsets of Nr3D and Sr3D, outperforming all previous methods.
+To achieve this, Transcrib3D represents a scene as a list of object names, colors, and positions, and relies on iterative code generation and benchmark-specific prompt engineering giving the LLM guiding principles for grounding.
+Transcrib3D additionally fine-tunes smaller LLMs on incorrect answers with corrections self-reasoned by larger LLMs.
+While significant progress in grounding accuracy has been made, the complex spatial reasoning required for the Nr3D dataset, especially with statements that involve egocentric viewpoints and utilize object semantics, continues to pose a challenge, especially for zero-shot methods \cite{xu2024vlm, yuan2024visual, yuan2024solving, fang2024transcrib3d}.
+We aim to address this gap with our method by combining structured heuristics and vision foundation models with the sequential reasoning capabilities of LLMs.